CSE284homeresque/Bart/README.md

 The example dataset used during the development of this tool was SNPs associated with Type 2 Diabetes (T2D), downloaded from the NHGRI-EBI GWAS Catalog.

 Input sequences = 'T2D_SNP_demo.fasta'
 We filtered out duplicate SNPs and those with missing information, resulting in a final dataset of ~3,500 unique SNPs.
 Using these coordinates, we extracted genomic sequences extending +/- 10 nucleotides from the SNP positions (given that TF-binding motifs are typically 6-10 nucleotides in length).
 Thus, each input sequence is 21 nucleotides long, with the SNP positioned at the center.
+The resulting sequences were saved in FASTA format, with the rsIDs serving as sequence identifiers.
 The sequence file is named 'T2D_SNP_full.fasta', but for testing purposes, we provided 'T2D_SNP_demo.fasta,' which contains 150 sequences.

 Motif file = 'motifs.txt'
-The motif file was downloaded from the JASPAR CORE database (2020, Vertebra).
+We downloaded the TF-binding motifs in PFM (position frequency matrix) format from the JASPAR CORE database (2020, Vertebra).

 Instructions: